RecursiveTimeGhost/edgemoorresearch.org/README.md

 # edgemoorresearch.org

+# Blueprint #1
-Here's a suggested blueprint for your website with separate web pages for each call to action.
+## Here's a suggested blueprints for your website with separate web pages for each call to action.
 Each page will include content that educates visitors about the significance of the initiative and encourages them to engage, participate as stakeholders, or provide support for the project.

-# Homepage:
+## Homepage:
 * Introduction to Project Jake and Edgemoor Research Institute.
 * Brief overview of the significance of efficient and legal access to registration data while protecting privacy.
 * Clear and compelling calls to action, directing visitors to learn more or take action.